-CLBC has four regions (Fraser, Interior, Vancouver Island, Vancouver Coastal and the North) which are supported by a corporate office in Vancouver.
+CLBC has three regions (Fraser, Interior and North, Vancouver Island and Vancouver Coastal) which are supported by a corporate office in Vancouver.
 These regions are broken into 11 Quality Service Areas and managed by Quality Service Offices and one or more Community Living Centres.